Drummingcoder/Chess-clock-arduino/README.md

 Things to add:
 - Add a centisecond display under 20 secs

-- Revamp settings so that only one button has to be pressed (if trying to go fast)
+To add in version 2.0:
 - Blinking minutes or seconds when setting up
-- Ending buzzer melody?
+- Revamp settings so that only one button has to be pressed (if trying to go fast)
 - Better time handling using millis(), using delay() for now
 - Add melody to 10 sec warning